Wednesday, August 13, 2025

 The last section of river road to Fugu looked do-able, but I was soon to find that the road down from Xingxian delivered a steady stream of heavy trucks heading north.
 This became a nightmare as the small road had no shoulder on many sections and I was hemmed in by a crash barrier.
 The only safe option was to pull over when I saw trucks coming up behind me.
 Most of them kept a reasonable distance away from me, but occasionally I would get one that would brush within centimetres of my shoulder.
 It was a highly risky, nerve-wracking, white knuckle ride for the next 40 kilometres towards Fugu.

-My relief at arriving at this relatively large town did not last long because I was turned away from the Vienna Hotel that I had pre-booked.
+My relief at arriving at this relatively large town did not last long because I was turned away from the Vienna Hotel that I had pre-booked online.
 The embarrassed young receptionist informed me that the hotel did not accept foreigners and made polite excuses when I tried to bluff my way into staying.

 I was tired and stressed from the day’s long bike ride, and it took all my Chinese language skills to make a pleading and convincing argument to stay at the hotel.
 I told her the Public Security Bureau had advised me to stay at the hotel.
 This was not strictly true, although this was a national PSB advisory notice, and I pointed out that the hotel had stated online that they accepted foreigners.